Implementation#

 add_distributed_load

-should compute the equivalent load vector for a constant load \(q\) and moves those loads to the nodes belonging to the element.
+should compute the equivalent load vector for a constant load \(q\) in \(\bar x\) and \(\bar z\) direction (we’ll ignore a distributed moment load now) and moves those loads to the nodes belonging to the element.
 Remember to use theadd_load

 function of theNode